 Create A Distraction-Free Environment

 As an entrepreneur, if you find yourself bouncing from task to task, consider trying these tips to minimize distraction and establish some order.

 - Put your cell phone across the room (throw it if you have to – yes, I’ve done this)

 - Installing a productivity-boosting “blocker” on your computer like Stay Focusd.

 StayFocusd is a productivity extension for Google Chrome that helps you stay focused on work by restricting the amount of time you can spend on time-wasting websites.
 Once your time has been used, the sites you have blocked will be inaccessible for the rest of the day.

-- Tools like Pocket let you save articles for later, or you can use Evernote or Google Keep for creating lists of what to check out when you have more time.
+- Tools like Pocket let you save articles for later, or you can use Evernote or Google Keep to create lists of what to check out when you have more time.

-- Batch check everything – Check email, instant messages, social media, and even text messages, at predetermined times.
+- Batch check everything – Check email, instant messages, social media, and even text messages, at specific times.